 BE03-B Thermal properties of the baseline/budget roof are established correctly.
+See BE05-B for section references and review tips as they are analogous for all opaque assemblies.

 BE04-B Thermal properties of the baseline/budget exterior floors are established correctly.